 - Account-based marketing (ABM) – a lead gen method that is growing in popularity, ABM involves reaching out to different people within the same target account, but with personalised content that

 When prospecting and lead generation work together

 Prospecting is more of a sales team activity, while lead generation will usually come from marketing.
 However, it’s much more powerful when the two functions work together.

-In any B2B/SaaS organisation, sales teams and marketing teams should be closely aligned, with the common aim of bringing high-quality leads into the funnel.
-Sales and marketing should get together and set out their objectives.
+In any B2B or SaaS organisation, sales teams and marketing teams should be closely aligned.
+Their common aim should be bringing high-quality, targeted leads into the funnel.
+Sales and marketing should get together and set out their quarterly objectives.